mgrassho/SAPBTP_MBT_Basic/README.md

 You can ask the service to provide JSON format in the browser as well.
 Just use `http://localhost:8080/Customers?$format=json`.

 The service can't provide any data, as we did not provide any.
-The database is empty at the momement.
+The database is empty at the moment.

 Open the file `/src/main/resources/test-data/Customer.json` in VS Code.
 As you can see, the code generation already provided some test data and you can adapt as needed.
 The data here is only used while testing and will never be seen during production (see initial-data for data used in production).
 In order to see these information in our service, we need to tell the code, that it runs in test mode.